Parli/CanvasTest/README.md

 *Create a socket server that connects to multiple browser clients and sends drawing data between them to create a synchronized drawing application.*

+## Setup

+* Clone this repository on to your local machine.

+* Run `npm install` to get the Socket.io dependency.

 ## Specifications

 * The client should accept mouse input, and draw a line when the user clicks and drags on the canvas.